isabella232/azureml-previews/previews/moe-vnet/README.md

 export SUBSCRIPTION="<YOUR_SUBSCRIPTION_ID>"
 export RESOURCE_GROUP="<YOUR_RESOURCE_GROUP>"
 export LOCATION="<LOCATION>"

+# SUFFIX that was used when creating the workspace resources.
+Alternatively the resource names can be looked up from the resource group after the vnet setup script has completed.
+export SUFFIX="<SUFFIX_USED_IN_SETUP>"

 # SUFFIX used during the initial setup.
 Alternatively the resource names can be looked up from the resource group after the  setup script has completed.
-export SUFFIX="<SUFFIX_USED_IN_SETUP>"
 export WORKSPACE=mlw-$SUFFIX
 export ACR_NAME=cr$SUFFIX

-export WORKSPACE=mlw-$SUFFIX
+# provide a unique name for the endpoint
 export ENDPOINT_NAME="<YOUR_ENDPOINT_NAME>"

+# name of the image that will be built for this sample and pushed into acr - no need to change this
+export IMAGE_NAME="img"

+# Yaml files that will be used to create endpoint and deployment.
+These are relative to azureml-examples/cli/ directory.
+Do not change these
+export ENDPOINT_FILE_PATH="endpoints/online/managed/vnet/sample/endpoint.yml"
+export DEPLOYMENT_FILE_PATH="endpoints/online/managed/vnet/sample/blue-deployment-vnet.yml"
+export SAMPLE_REQUEST_PATH="endpoints/online/managed/vnet/sample/sample-request.json"
+export ENV_DIR_PATH="endpoints/online/managed/vnet/sample/environment"
 ```

 Login using az cli.
 Alternatively you can use [service principal based authentication](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli#sign-in-with-a-service-principal).